massacresIV/PF1EE/docs/srd/classes/base/witch/witch.md

 ## Grand Witch Hex
 Starting at 18th level, and every two levels thereafter, a witch can choose one of the following grand hexes whenever she could select a new hex.

+---

+# Favored Class Bonuses
+Instead of receiving an additional skill rank or hit point whenever they gain a level in their favored class, a character may instead select from a number of alternate bonuses specific to that class.
+These bonuses are available to any character whose favored class matches the listed class, regardless of their race.
+Unless otherwise noted, the bonus applies each time the character selects the favored class reward.

+The following options are available to characters who have **Witch** as their favored class:

+- Add +¼ to the Witch’s caster level when determining the effects of the spells granted to by the patron.
+- Add ⅕ of a new Hex (Select five times to gain one Hex; the Witch must meet its prerequisites).
+- Add 1 spell from the Witch spell list to the Witch's Familiar.
+This spell must be at least one level below the highest spell level the Witch can cast.
+If the witch ever replaces this familiar, the new familiar knows these bonus spells.
+- Add 1 spell from the Druid spell list to the Witch's Familiar.
+This spell must be at least one level below the highest spell level the Witch can cast.
+If the witch ever replaces this familiar, the new familiar knows these bonus spells.